pratikabhang/DOCVIEW--AI-Document-Analyzer/README.md

 <h2 id="features">✨ Features</h2>

-**DocuThinker** offers a wide range of features to help users manage and analyze their documents effectively.
+**DocView** offers a wide range of features to help users manage and analyze their documents effectively.
 Here are some of the key features of the app:

 - **Document Upload & Summarization**: Upload PDFs or Word documents for AI-generated summaries.
 - **Key Insights & Discussion Points**: Generate important ideas and topics for discussion from your documents.